coletto817/guardian-app-starter/NOTES.md

 2. Axios - one of the promise-based library - make fetch request easier, support older browsers, increase accessibility to user experience

 **Bonus task if there's time :)**

+1. Disabled search button when term input is less than 2 letters.
+2. try refractor the codes

 ## YOU CAN DO IT!